LORD, REVEAL YOUR GLORY!

 100 PERSONAL WORDS:

 Eli was the ripe old age of 98 when he died.
 I was thinking of Eli’s passing this past week.
 If I live as long as Eli, I’ve got 18 years to go.
 Whatever time I may have left, I want to serve God faithfully.
 I want to serve you, dear blog readers.
 I want to serve the leaders of the Crossroads Family of Ministries.
 I’m absolutely sure that God did not allow me to live this long in order that I may sit around and twiddle my thumbs!
 At my age Winston Churchill was serving as Prime Minister of the United Kingdom.
-I’m asking for advice from you who read my blog.
-What do you think I should spend my remaining days in doing?
-Please pray for me and ask God to give you a word for me!
+I’m asking God for wisdom as to what I should spend my remaining days doing!

 Yours for the glory of God, even in humour,